Terms & Conditions, Complaints, Privacy Notice and Site Information

-If you are located in the European Economic Area ("EEA") the processing of your data is primarily governed by EU laws, specifically the GDPR.
+If you are located in the European Economic Area ("EEA") or in the UK, the processing of your data is primarily governed by the GDPR and the UK GDPR.
 The basis on which we process your personal data is the pursuance of a contract for the provision of legal services or training, for legal and regulatory duties, and/or our legitimate interests.
 These may include:

 - providing legal and tax advice;

 - delivery of our latest newsletters and marketing materials.